snabb/flixproxy/README.md

  - TLS (HTTPS) proxy which uses the Server Name Indication (SNI) extension in the ClientHello TLS packet to determine the backend.

+You may be able to use this software to circumvent geoblocking:
-You can run this software on a chep VPS in US and get the US version of Neflix by specifying the Flixproxy VPS IP address as the DNS server address in your Smart TV, computer, router, DHCP or somewhere else.
+1. Setup this proxy in a virtual machine in the desired location.
+2. Specify the proxy IP address as the DNS server address in your Smart TV, computer, router, DHCP or somewhere else.

 This software does not work with devices which do not support Server Name Indication (SNI) extension in their SSL/TLS client implementation.